AryaTabani/go-ai-gateway/README.md

     "text": "The quarterly report is finished and has been uploaded to the drive.", "prompt": "Rewrite the following text to sound more enthusiastic and celebratory for a team-wide message: " }'
-  -d '{
-    "text": "The Eiffel Tower is a wrought-iron lattice tower on the Champ de Mars in Paris, France."
-}'
 ```